-The CYMH BI Solution is a MOH data warehouse and BI tool that will enable the collection, analysis and reporting of client and service data from core service providers.
+The CYMH BI Solution is a Ministry of Health (MOH) data warehouse and BI tool that will enable the collection, analysis and reporting of client and service data from core service providers.

 Roles and Responsibilities of Lead Agencies

 The Service Provider, acting as a lead agency, will enter into a data sharing agreement with each Core Service Provider to govern the details of this data sharing arrangement.